389ds/389ds.github.io/docs/389ds/contributing.md

 If you are working on a new feature, make a new RFE issue, and take note of it's issue number and URL.

+While you are working on the issue, continue to commit onto HEAD your fixes during the review.
+Do not force-push.

+    git commit
+    git push myfork

-Make sure that your work is a single commit with no extraneous files.
+After the review is done, make sure that your work is a single commit with no extraneous files.
 You can turn multiple commits into one through a rebase-squash process.

     git log
     # identify the top 3 commits as the work you want to submit
     git rebase -i HEAD~3
+    git push myfork --force-with-lease

 Now you will see a list of commits like: